 drive-yourself hire vehicle means a motor vehicle let for hire but does not include a motor vehicle let for hire under a lease or hire-purchase agreement.

 firefighting vehicle means a motor vehicle used mainly for firefighting.

 general hire car means a hire car that is not a restricted hire car.

-goods vehicle means a motor vehicle built mainly to transport goods but does not include a primary producer's goods vehicle.
+goods vehicle means a motor vehicle built mainly to transport goods.